Journey to the “Kuroshio”

 Video of the Shark Research Lab (The Sea of Dangerous Sharks)

 - First Successful Delivery of a Lemon Shark in Japan!

 - A lemon shark successfully gave birth within the tanks of Okinawa Churaumi Aquarium.
-As sharks are often eaten by other sharks directly after birth, the baby shark was taken by the breeding staff to a special tank for safety.
+As sharks are often eaten by other sharks directly after birth, the baby shark was taken by the staff to a special tank for breeding.

 - Do Sharks' Teeth Fall Out?

 - Unlike humans, sharks do not have permanent teeth.
 New teeth grow up periodically from within, and the old ones fall out naturally.
 If you look closely at the bottom of the dangerous shark tank, you will see some of the teeth that have fallen out strewn around the sand.